 A student accruing ten (10) or more absences in a semester will be considered chronically absent.
 The school principal or designee will contact the student's parent/guardian to confer regarding attendance interventions.
 High school students accruing excessive absences may have class credit placed on hold until an appropriate attendance intervention plan has been developed and implemented.
 Chronic absenteeism may result in a referral to Child and Family Services or to the Missoula County Attorney as a child truant from school in accordance with Section 20-5-106, MCA.

 Repeated instances of tardiness will result in more severe disciplinary action.

-Make-up work schedule:
+Make-up work schedule

-1 day absence - 2 days make up time 2 days absence - 3 days make up time More than 2 days absence - 1 week make up time
+- 1 day excused absence 1 day make up time - 2 days excused absence 2 days make up time